Skip to content

 recursion.rb

 The execution process of tail recursion is shown in Figure 2-5.
-Comparing regular recursion and tail recursion, the point of the summation operation is different.
+Comparing regular recursion and tail recursion, the execution point of the summation operation is different.

 Tail recursion process